jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.70 (2023/05/06) =
+* Fix: Added 'Local Memory' to the parameters.
+* Fix: Issue with how Local Memory was handled with multiple IDs.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.69 (2023/05/05) =
 * Fix: Tokens estimation was happening too early.
 * Fix: Issue with chatbot names using only non-ASCII characters.
 * Update & Fix: Custom Shortcodes (for Chatbot v2) got much simpler and better.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.66 (2023/05/04) =
 * Fix: Entries Generator was not getting the right counts.